Generalized theta functions, projectively flat vector bundles and noncommutative tori: Preliminary tools

 \subsection{Review of Matsushima's theory}

 In this subsection we outline Matsushima's theory~\cite{Matsushima}, tailoring the exposition to our purposes and referring to~\cite{Kobayashi}, especially Ch.IV-7 and to~\cite{Spera2015}, Section 3.2, for background material.
 Here we just recall that an irreducible holomorphic vector bundle (i.e.\ without proper holomorphic direct summands) admits a HE-metric if and only if it is stable in the algebraic-geometric sense: this is the celebrated \emph{Kobayashi-Hitchin} correspondence, fully established for compact K\"ahler manifolds in~\cite{UY}.
-In particular, projectively flat holomorphic vector bundles (i.e.\ equipped with a Hermitian metric whose corresponding canonical (Chern-Bott) connection has constant curvature) are stable.
-This will be the case for all bundles dealt with in the present work.
+HE-vector bundles are poly-stable, i.e. direct sums of stable bundles.
+In the present work we shall consider the special class of HE-bundles consisting of projectively flat holomorphic vector bundles on complex tori, which are equipped with a Hermitian metric whose corresponding canonical (Chern) connection has constant curvature.